2.10 Dates of Destiny: Future Tense (844-864)

 “He shall take the two goats and present them before Yahweh at the door of the tabernacle of meeting.
 Then Aaron shall cast lots for the two goats: one lot for Yahweh and the other lot for the scapegoat.
 And Aaron shall bring the goat on which Yahweh’s lot fell, and offer it as a sin offering.
 But the goat on which the lot fell to be the scapegoat shall be presented alive before Yahweh, to make atonement upon it, and to let it go as the scapegoat into the wilderness.”
 (Leviticus 16:7-10)

 This instruction is unique in the entire Law of Moses: two goats, both called chata’t, or sin offerings, are to be brought before Yahweh, but only one of them is to die (Precept #855) while the other one lives (#857).
+(On the other hand, see the Law of Leprosy, where two birds are offered up in the cleansing-declaration ritual, but only one of them dies.)
 God is telling us that both death and life are involved, and indeed required, in the atonement process.
 We’ll discuss what the ramifications are in the coming precepts, but for now let us examine the means by which the goats’ relative fates are decided: by “casting lots.”
 Although the goats were to be as similar as possible—both young, male, and without blemish—Yahweh is not telling us (like Allah would have) that whoever lives and whoever dies is a coin toss.
 Rather, the goats are to be seen as a set, a unit, two sides of the same coin: each of them plays a part in explaining Yahweh’s procedure for our reconciliation with Him, and both of them are said to provide atonement for the people, each in his own way.
 Neither goat tells the whole story or does the whole job.
 Therefore, for God’s purpose, it doesn’t really matter which goat does which job.

 (855) Make atonement for the people.